jraillard/gitrdone/doc/step4_advanced_git.md

 ![Fork stash sample](../assets/fork_stash_sample.png)

 :zero: Made some changes on file.txt while being checked out on main branch.
-The product owner, at this time, called me to switch on a brandly new feature.
+The product owner, at this time, called you to switch on a brandly new feature.

-:one: My changes were minor so creating a stash, with the **Stash button** on left-top corner, would be enough (no need to create a temporary branch).
+:one: Current changes were minor so creating a stash, with the **Stash button** on left-top corner, would be enough (no need to create a temporary branch).

 :two: The stash appears on the left side under **Stashes** accordion.

 :three: The stash appears also in the gitgraph, with main as parent commit.

-:four: I can now freely develop my feature, the PO is happy :smiley:
+:four: You can now freely develop my feature, the PO is happy :smiley:

-&rarr; After this I would be able to re-apply changes contained inside the stash by checking out a commit (wherever I want to apply the stash content), right-clicking on the stash and select **Apply** in the context menu.
+&rarr; After this you would be able to re-apply changes contained inside the stash by checking out a commit (wherever you want to apply the stash content), right-clicking on the stash and select **Apply** in the context menu.

 :bulb: Fork also gives you the possibility to automatically destroy the stash after or not.

 ### Interactive rebase

-`Interactive rebase` (git rebase -i) lets you rewrite commit history: reorder, squash, edit, or drop commits to keep a clean and meaningful history.
+`Interactive rebase` (**git rebase -i** command) lets you rewrite commit history : reorder, squash, edit, fixup or drop commits to keep a clean and meaningful history.

 &rarr; For sure it is an **awesome** tool as you could clean a branch at anytime.

-:warning: ***Great powers comes with great responsabilities*** :eyes: better use this feature on your own branches, be sure to not break others ...
+:warning: ***Great powers comes with great responsabilities***. :eyes: Better use this feature on your own branches, be sure to not break others ...

-&rarr; As an example rework the feature branch in the [stash topic](#stash) so that it contains only one commit named **feat(work) : whatever the po wants**.
-The commit should contains changes from every commits before(**do**, **whatever**, **the product owner** and **want** ).
+&rarr; As an example, rework the feature branch in the [stash topic](#stash) so that it contains only one commit named **feat(work) : whatever the po wants**.
+The commit should contains changes from every commits before (**do**, **whatever**, **the product owner** and **want** ).

-> In order to do an interactive rebase on Fork, basically right-click **on the commit before the branch you want to rebase** and play with the context menu. :smirk:
+> :bulb: In order to do an interactive rebase on Fork, basically right-click **on the commit before the branch you want to rebase** and play with the context menu. :smirk:

 You should end up with this :